6 Key Differences Between Separation and Divorce

 Spouses are next of kin, i.e. one’s closest living relative.

-The difference between separation and divorce is when a couple is separated, partners still remain the next of kin for each other and carry the right to make medical or financial decisions for one another.
+The difference between separation and divorce is when a couple is separated, partners still remain the next of kin to each other and carry the right to make medical or financial decisions for one another.

-This means your spouse still carries the power of decision making that they feel is better for you and thus, the entire family.
+This means your spouse still carries the power of decision-making that they feel is better for you and thus, the entire family.
 This is only changed when a marriage is legally dissolved through divorce.

 3. Benefits such as healthcare